nmslib/nmslib/README.md

 General information
 -----------------------

 A detailed description is given [in the manual](manual/manual.pdf).
 The manual also contains instructions for building under Linux and Windows, extending the library, as well as for debugging the code using Eclipse.
 Note that the manual is not fully updated to reflect 1.6 changes.
+Also note that the manual targets primiarily developers who will extend the library. **For most other folks**, [Python binding docs should be sufficient](https://searchivarius.github.io/nmslib/).

 Most of this code is released under the
 Apache License Version 2.0 http://www.apache.org/licenses/.